-I work full-time at a public high school and I can tell you that I get kids who have a weakness in executive functioning more times than not.
-These are the students who just can’t seem to get it together, who are so disorganized (at home and at school) and who just struggle with basic concepts, like being on time.
+I work full-time at a public high school.
+I can tell you that I get kids who have a weakness in executive functioning more times than not.
+These are the students who just can’t seem to get it together, who are very disorganized (at home and at school), and who struggle with basic concepts, like being on time.

 What is an Executive Functioning Disorder?

-Up to 90% of children who are diagnosed with ADHD (Attention Deficit Hyperactivity Disorder), have a weakness in executive functioning (ASHA 2016).
-Children who are not diagnosed with ADHD can also show weaknesses in these areas.
+Up to 90% of children diagnosed with ADHD (Attention Deficit Hyperactivity Disorder) have a weakness in executive functioning (ASHA 2016).
+Children not diagnosed with ADHD can also show weaknesses in these areas.

 As you can see, this problem, if not treated, can progress and follow a child into their adult lives.
 This is why intervention and strategies are important to start as soon as possible.